Management Information Systems (MIS)

 This course provides a foundational understanding of the management, conceptualization, development, and implementation of databases.
 It covers normalization, structured query language (SQL), distributed databases, and conceptual modeling using entity-relationship (ER) diagrams.
 Case examples of modeling data in an organizational context will be utilized.
 Prereq: Open to MSBA students or with permission of the instructor.

-This course develops an understanding of practical applicability of advanced analytics methods in a variety of business scenarios.
-The course is designed to provide hands-on opportunities for students to work with data and apply advanced business analytics techniques and machine learning, which include text mining, natural language processing, web analytics, social analytics, and simulation.
-Prereq: MBA 753 and open to MSBA students or with permission of the instructor.
+This course develops an understanding of practical applicability of predictive analytics methods in a variety of business scenarios.
+The course is designed to provide hands-on opportunities for students to work with data and apply business analytics techniques and machine learning, which include text mining, natural language processing, web analytics, social analytics, and simulation.

-Role of information resources in supporting organizational functions by providing a managerial perspective on use, design, and evaluation of information systems; use of information technologies for making and communicating decisions, and interacting with business functions.
-Prereq: Departmental approval.
+Role of information resources in supporting organizational functions by providing an accounting perspective on use, design, and evaluation of information systems; use of information technologies for making and communicating decisions, and interacting with business functions.

 MIS 790.
 Graduate Seminar.
 1-5 Credits.